 Name That Coin Game

 Pre-K is an excellent time to learn the features of different coins: their names, appearances, symbols, and more.
-This printable activity lets kids practice identifying the standard coins, getting them ready to learn more about money in kindergarten and beyond.
+This printable activity lets kids practice identifying the standard coins, preparing them to learn more about money in kindergarten and beyond.

 Many children love to go fishing, and this game combines angling with coin recognition, giving educators an excellent activity for their young students.
 You can make fishing poles easily with a straw or stick and magnets, having kids pick up the type of coin you say aloud.